elementary/web-styles/README.md

 # web-styles

-Stylesheet(s) for elementary web projects
+WIP stylesheet(s) for elementary web projects.
+Not currently used by any projects, as it's more a proof-of-concept for now.